STARTING THE CONVERSATION

 Ask Yourself If You’re Ready

 Most people can start wearing contact lenses in their early teens, but it’s more about how responsible you are.
-If you think you’d be good with cleaning your lenses, keeping a replacement schedule and remembering to take them out, then you may be ready.
+If you think you’d be good with cleaning your lenses, keeping to a replacement schedule and remembering to take them out, then you may be ready.

 Talk to Your Parents